Attending a music conference is the most efficient way to meet a lot of people and start a lot of great relationships.

 Think of how you can help them.
 If you don’t know yet, keep asking questions.

-Sometimes the way to help someone is not what you’d expect!
-If they are painfully shy, maybe the best way you can help them is by introducing them to the next person you meet, or inviting them to dinner.
-If they are painfully popular, maybe they need your help to escape the crowd for a little peace and quiet.
+Sometimes the way to help someone is not what you’d expect.
+If they’re painfully shy, maybe the best way you can help them is by introducing them to the next person you meet, and inviting them to dinner.
+If they’re painfully popular, maybe they need your help to escape the crowd for a little peace and quiet.

 Trade contact info within a few minutes of meeting.
 If you wait too long, one of you will get pulled away, and it will be too late.
 If they have a business card, take notes on the back of it as soon as the conversation is done.

-Each night, before bed, enter everyone’s info into your computer, including your notes.
-It only takes 15 minutes, but it’s crucial to do it that night before you meet more people the next day.
+Each night, before bed, enter everyone’s info into your database, including your notes.
+It only takes 15 minutes, but it’s crucial to do it before you meet more people the next day.

 Send them one tiny email immediately, connecting the digital you to the physical you. (“Hi John.
 Nice to meet you today.
 You were right about the burritos!
 Here’s a link to that site you asked about.
 See you at the wrap-up party tomorrow.”)
 Your email signature should have your full contact info.